the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 EM-806 Implant is required for all Nestors & Guardians.

-**Basic tier skills are a minimum** You also need to be able to fully online your ship.
+**Basic tier skills are a minimum**, you also need to be able to fully online your ship.

 - Exception: **TDF_ONI_HQ_STARTER_LOGI4** (Sensor Linking 3, Logistics Cruiser 4 Allowed)